OpenFollow/proposal/README.md

 Unfortunately, FederatedCredentials is not supported outside of Chrome and Edge, so it cannot be depended upon as a global solution.

 However, OpenFollow.org could be used as a sort of polyfill that eases access  into this API if it is available, and falls back on its own localStorage mechanism otherwise.

+## Some Details

+* OpenFollow should support multiple identities, so that a user can be signed in to multiple services on a single browser.
+In this case, the Follow/Like/Boost buttons should give the user a choice about which service to forward to.

+* Users should also have the ability to "sign out" and remove OpenFollow metadata from their browser.

+## Potential Pitfalls

+* A malicious website might "fake" an OpenFollow signin, leaving forwarding information in their browser for later.
+If the user later likes a piece of content, they could be redirected to a malicious address.
+How best to prevent malicious sites from leaving "spam" in the OpenFollow directory.